Shauna believes that we can all take steps to bring ourselves and the environment back to good health using items you have in your pantry.

-I hope you’re enjoying your summer so far; relaxing, maybe sightseeing and spending time with family.
 When family comes to visit, we seem to jump into spring cleaning mode to ready our havens for the event.
 I’m going through this right now, as my sister and niece are coming to visit in a couple of weeks.
-Not only is it awesome because I haven’t seen them in two years, but has enabled me to test the homemade cleaner tips I presented in last week’s article.
-Word of advice: don’t wait until company is scheduled to do your spring cleaning.
-Talk about elbow grease!
-Not to mention, knee grease and putting some back breaking a - - into it!
-Whoo doggie, it’s hard work!
-But I’m pleased to report, baking soda and vinegar really are all you need to get your kitchen, bathrooms and tile floors clean!
+Not only is it awesome because I haven’t seen them in two years, but it has enabled me to test the homemade cleaner tips I've presented in other articles.

 Baking Soda Cleans Textured Tile